mrajagopal/nodejs-ssllabs-api/README.md

 Input parameters: host: as a domain name
 A call to this method returns the options object with the appropriate parameters for the analyze API call.
 This is then fed into an https.request() call.

+### analyzeHostNew(host)
+This is a wrapper for the API call: analyze with flag for startNew set to TRUE.
+Input parameters: host: as a domain name
+A call to this method returns the options object with the appropriate parameters for the analyze API call.
+This is then fed into an https.request() call.

 ### getEndpointData(host, endpoint)
 A call to this method returns the options object with the appropriate parameters for the getEndpointData API call.
 This is then fed into an https.request() call.